 All criticism in a relationship is painful.
-Complaints that include specific request for change, can make a relationship better.
+Complaints that include a specific request for change, can make a relationship better.
 Criticism does not.
 Inevitably criticism makes the relationship worse.
 We all know this.
 Yet, many of us, myself included, are guilty of being critical of our partners.

-So during the holiday I asked myself, what makes a partner chronically critical?
+So during the holiday, I asked myself, what makes a partner chronically critical?

 The first is an emotionally unavailable partner.
 When Kris continues to ignore Susan’s complaint about him leaving his shoes and socks in the living room, she is likely to start escalating the issue by criticizing him in hopes to get a reaction.
 She may start calling him a slob and irresponsible instead of kindly reminding him to put his shoes in the closet.
 The shift from complaints to criticism is understandable, but unhelpful since the criticism makes Kris less responsive.